askmike/gekko/README.md

 ### Profit report

-The profit report will log out Gekko's profit since it started, this is done using a buy and sell simulations (regardless if you have automatic trading enabled or not). **The profit does not take fees into account.**
+The profit report will log out Gekko's profit since it started, this is done using a buy and sell simulations (regardless if you have automatic trading enabled or not).
+Gekko applies the configured trading fee on both simulated sells and buys.

-*If Gekko logs 20% that means that if you would have had automatic trading enabled on an exchange account with a balance of 1BTC, you would now have 1.2BTC (minus the exchange fees for the trades).*
+*If Gekko logs 20% that means that if you would have had automatic trading enabled on an exchange account with a balance of 1BTC, you would now have 1.2BTC.*

 ### Buying and selling